Pathways to Accreditation: Key Competencies Statement

 Convergence across experts

-An expert-based, international Delphi Study was conducted to examine perspectives on the key competencies.
-The study found agreement on the key competencies outlined in the framework outlined by Wiek and colleagues.
-In addition, the study (1) refined the definitions of the competencies and their operationalization at different levels, (2) suggested two additional competencies: implementation competency and intrapersonal competency/mindset, (3) identified values-thinking competency as a lead-competency used to orient both learning and problem-solving related to sustainability and (4) specified additional learning objectives for students interested in a career as a sustainability researcher beyond previous descriptions of objectives for sustainability professionals in general.
+An expert-based, international Delphi Study was conducted (Brundiers et al. 2021)[MOU2] to examine perspectives on the key competencies.
+The study found agreement on the key competencies outlined in the framework outlined by Wiek and colleagues (Wiek et al. 2011).
+In addition, the study (1) refined the definitions of the competencies and their operationalization at different levels, building on Wiek et al. 2016, (2) suggested two additional competencies: implementation competency and intrapersonal competency/mindset, and (3) specified additional learning objectives for students interested in a career as a sustainability researcher beyond previous descriptions of objectives for sustainability professionals in general.
+Importantly, it (4) identified values-thinking competency as a lead-competency used to orient both learning and problem-solving related to sustainability.

 Convergence across key stakeholders

-Learn more about the Pathways Toward Accreditation initiative here
+Learn more about the Sustainability in Higher Education initiative here